 - Now, boil 1 cup (240 ml) of water on high heat, then add the sugar, reduce the heat to medium low and stir until it dissolves.

-- When the sugar has dissolved, slowly add the flour mixture and stir until you end up with a thick, smooth cream.
+- Once the sugar is dissolved, you can add the melted butter and then slowly add the flour mixture.
+Stir until you end up with a thick, smooth cream.
 Remove from the heat and let it cool completely.

 - Pre-heat the oil at 350ºF (180ºC).
 Dip the rosette iron in the oil for about 30 seconds to warm it up.
 Lightly blot off the excess oil on paper towels and then dip it in the cookie batter.
 Do not let the batter go over the sides of the iron.
 Now, dip the iron with the batter in the hot oil and let leave it there for about 30 seconds.
 If after that time the batter does not come off the iron by itself, you can pull it off with the help of a knife.
 Fry each cookie for about 2 minutes, then let drain upside down on paper towels and let them cool completely.

-- o assemble the cookies, spread about 1 or 2 tbsp of cream on each one and drizzle with condensed milk.
+- To assemble the cookies, spread about 1 or 2 tbsp of cream on each one and drizzle with condensed milk.